-'Include in "Conversions"' does just what it says: it lets you choose whether or not to include data for a conversion action in your 'Conversions' reporting column.
+"Include in 'Conversions'" does just what it says: it lets you choose whether or not to include a conversion action’s data in your "Conversions" reporting column.
 You can adjust this setting for each of your conversion actions, so that you can choose to include certain kinds of conversions and not to include others.

-You own an online clothing store, and you track two conversion actions: one for each time that a customer puts something into their shopping basket, and another for online sales.
+You own an online clothing shop, and you track two conversion actions: one for each time that a customer puts something into their shopping basket, and another for online sales.

 You want to optimise your bidding for the sales and track these conversions in your “Conversions” column.
 You don’t want to bid for the shopping basket action, and you don’t need to see this data in your main “Conversions” column.

-You tick 'Include in ‘Conversions’' for your sales conversion action, and untick the setting for the shopping basket.
-Now, your automated bid strategy will only optimise for your sales conversions, and your 'Conversions' column will only show sales conversions.
-However, data for the shopping basket action is still included in your 'All conversions' column.
+You tick “Include in ‘Conversions’” for your sales conversion action, and untick the setting for the shopping cart.
+Now, your automated bid strategy will only optimise for your sales conversions, and your “Conversions” column will only show sales conversions.
+However, data for the shopping cart action is still included in your “All conversions” column.

-- In-App Actions: The 'Include in 'Conversions'' setting does not affect in-app action conversions from App campaigns optimising towards in-app actions.
-To control how you bid towards in-app actions for App campaigns, and which of these conversions are reported, use the 'Campaign optimisation' setting in campaign setup.
+- In-App Actions: The “Include in Conversions’” setting does not affect in-app action conversions from App campaigns optimising towards in-app actions.
+To control how you bid toward in-app actions for App campaigns, and which of these conversions are reported, use the “Campaign optimisation” setting in campaign setup.